What is Universal Credit?

 Who is eligible for Universal Credit?

-Can I claim Universal Credit is a question many are unsure of.
+Many people are unsure whether they can claim Universal Credit.
 The answer to this is that you're likely to get Universal Credit if you're on a lower income, or if you don't have a job.

 The easiest way to find out if you could be eligible for Universal Credit is to use the Government eligibility checker.